Permanent Scarring Claims

 Scarring compensation amounts

-Several superficial scars of a limb or hand with minor cosmetic deficit may be compensated upwards of £5000.
-At the other end of the scale, a female with severe facial scarring causing serious disfigurement may be compensated to the value of at least £75,000.
+Several superficial scars of a limb or hand with minor cosmetic deficit may be compensated up to £6,900.
+At the other end of the scale, a young claimant with severe facial scarring causing serious disfigurement may be compensated to the value of at least £85,000.

 Making a compensation claim for permanent scarring